giry-dev/mangrove-docs/docs/developers/contracts/technical-references/taking-and-making-offers/taker-order/README.md

 Any failed [offer](../reactive-offer/) execution results in a [bounty](../reactive-offer/offer-provision.md#computing-the-provision-and-offer-bounty) being sent to the caller as compensation for the wasted gas.

 Market orders come in two versions:
-* `marketOrderForByTick` includes the concept of ticks
+* `marketOrderByTick` includes the concept of ticks (the preferred way to use market orders)
-* `marketOrderForByVolume` mimics a previous version of Mangrove's API
+* `marketOrderByVolume` mimics a previous version of Mangrove's API

 !!!
-[Soly and JS TBD] !!!
+[Soly TBD] !!!

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';